sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

   Make sure that various cables are routed correctly, and are not taut, or caught between components.

-Step 4 - Final Assembly of the Enclosure ....................................................
+Step 4 - Assembly of the Enclosure ....................................................